cloudgraphdev/cli/README.md

 # Debugging

 If you encounter any errors running CloudGraph you can prepend `CG_DEBUG=5` to the beginning of your command as in, `CG_DEBUG=5 cg scan`.
-This will print out the verbose logs with more information that you can then use to either open a issue on GitHub or get help on Slack.
+This will print out the verbose logs with more information that you can then use to either open an [issue on GitHub](https://github.com/cloudgraphdev/cli/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) or let us know in our [Slack Workspace](https://join.slack.com/t/cloudgraph-workspace/shared_invite/zt-vb8whl6u-3YH0F4mHXNyC6SOqZJvClQ).

 <br />